 Swimming is easily one of the best things about summer.
 Swimming with your dog, however, might be the best thing about summer!
-After all, what’s more fun than cooling off while sharing some mutual exercise and relaxation with your pup?
+After all, what’s more fun than cooling off while sharing some exercise and relaxation with your pup?
 But if you fail to take the proper precautions, swimming with your canine can turn un-fun very quickly.
-Whether cruising the beach, jumping in the pool, or exploring outdoor areas with rivers and lakes, here’s 5 swimming tips to keep your dog safe this summer.
+Whether cruising the beach, jumping in the pool, or exploring outdoor areas with rivers and lakes, here are 5 swimming tips to keep your dog safe this summer.

-Don’t Assume All Dogs Can Swim
+Don’t Assume all Dogs Can Swim

 Contrary to popular opinion, not all dogs know how to swim.
 Actually, not all dogs can learn how to swim either.
-Athletic breeds like retrievers and labs tend to pick it up fast, but denser breeds and those with flat faces like bulldogs and pugs simply aren’t suited for the water (though you’ll occasionally spot an exception).
-In fact, according to one popular American Bulldog Guide, drowning is the leading cause of death among both Bulldogs and American Bulldogs—which only shows how closely we need to monitor our pups when they’re playing around water.
+Athletic breeds like retrievers and labs tend to pick it up fast, but denser breeds and those with flat faces like bulldogs and pugs simply aren’t suited for the water (though you’ll occasionally spot an exception!).
+In fact, according to one popular American Bulldog Guide, drowning is the leading accidental cause of death among both Bulldogs and American Bulldogs—which only shows how closely we need to monitor our pups when they’re playing in or around water.

 Similarly, micro breeds like chihuahuas can tire easily, leaving them vulnerable to drowning, especially in natural bodies of waters with waves.
-If your pup fits either of the above categories, outfit them with a dog-specific life vest or consider skipping the water activities altogether in favor of a safer option like kiddie a pool or sprinklers.
+If your pup fits either of the above categories, outfit them with a dog-specific life vest or consider skipping the water activities altogether in favor of a safer option like a kiddie pool or sprinklers.

 Ask Your Vet About Prevention